peter-leonov/introscope/README.md

-# Test Plan for Snapshots
+# Anti-Plan

-It's a snapshot friendly variant of saga-test-plan.
+It's a snapshot powered variant of saga-test-plan.